DragonPanel/dragond/README.md

-# HTTP API for various Linux programs
+# A simple HTTP API for interacting with systemd service manager and adjacent daemons.

-I will put more info here when it will be more complete.

-Basically it's an API to manipulate Linux needed for my very very WIP administration panel for Linux - Dragon Panel!
+Basically it's an API to manipulate Linux needed for my very WIP administration panel for Linux - Dragon Panel!

-Test
+## Testing

+API tests are done using k6.
+All tests for the whole daemon are packaged in one file.\
+Just cd into `tests` dir and run `k6 run script.js`.

 ## LICENSE
 AGPLv3